Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2025-06-06

+Running into issues when applying the INLA model to a spatial model that isn't all contiguous (like for our CHW data which is just a subset of fokontany).
+I think I need to add an option where if the spatial polygon is `null`, then it doesn't fit the spatial model and hopefully this will solve the issue for this.
+I've added that, but the issue was actually something with the `INLA` package itself.
+It may be good in the future to wrap fitting models in some kind of `tryCatch` so it doesn't stop the whole process.

+Updated the INLA workflow to allow for fitting without the spatial model by providing `NULL` to `W_orgUnit`.
+Also updated INLA because I was having issues with my libc6.

+**TO DO:**
+- update quarto doc to only use subset of models if necessary
+- update "quick start" guide

+*Back burner*:
+- update `train_models` to actually use model_configs and tuning

 ## 2025-06-04

 Applying the ensemble forecast to all the CSB data.
-REalized I need to seperately make the forecast `cv_set` so that it keeps future data and also months from the past that had NAs, so that we have historic predictions without missing data.
+Realized I need to seperately make the forecast `cv_set` so that it keeps future data and also months from the past that had NAs, so that we have historic predictions without missing data.

 **TO DO:**
 - update quarto doc to only use subset of models if necessary
 - update "quick start" guide
-- ~~add time markers to ensemble_forecast~~
+- ~~add time markers to ensemble_forecast
 - create forecast data with future months

 *Back burner*: